pablolessa/dibujos_hiperbolicos/README.md

         >>> f.writepgf('test.pgf')

  This generates the file 'test.pgf' containing a Tikz figure of a hyperbolic triangle.
- Viewing this in KTikz one can get a png,eps, or pdf file.
+ The resulting file could be included into a LaTex document directly (using the Tikz package) but it's more convenient to use a program such as KTikz to preview the result and generate png,eps, or pdf files as needed.

  ![test.pgn](/test.png)

+## Colors

  You can easily change the color of segments or points by changing the color attribute.
  For example: